Edouard Bermudez

 Edouard Edmund Bermudez (January 19, 1832 – August 22, 1892) was a Louisiana attorney who served as chief justice of the Louisiana Supreme Court from April 5, 1880 to April 5, 1892.
+He was the first Creole Chief Justice of the Louisiana Supreme Court.

 Early life, education, career, and military service

 Born in New Orleans, Bermudez "was a Creole,—that is, a native-born Louisianian,—of ancient and distinguished Spanish descent".
 He attended Boyer's School in New Orleans, and received a classical education at Spring Hill College, Alabama, where he graduated in the year 1851.
 He read law in the Kentucky home of U.S. District Judge Thomas Bell Monroe, and then studied for six months at the Law Department of the University of Louisiana (later Tulane University), receiving an LL.B. in 1852.
 He gained admission to the bar the following year, at the age of 21, and was quickly successful as an attorney.
 He was a member of the state Secession Convention of 1861, where he "[o]pposed immediate secession, but voted to pass [the] final secession ordinance", and then served in the Army of the Confederacy during the American Civil War, serving as a judge advocate in Mobile, Alabama.